MicrosoftDocs/power-automate-docs/articles/flows-teams.md

 1. Sign in to Microsoft Teams.

-1. Tap the **Apps** icon at the lower left of the Teams navigation bar.
+1. Select the **Apps** icon at the lower left of the Teams navigation bar.

 1. Select the **Power Automate** app.
 You might need to search for **Power Automate** if you don't see it.